 Not just any mall – the Mall of America in Bloomington, Minnesota, one of the world’s largest.
 And not just any parking ramp – this thing stretches for blocks, on the East side of the MOA, and there’s another just as big on the West side.
 The total capacity is over 12,000 cars.

-I live nearby, and one night I was struck by the the weirdly dystopian sci-fi look of the ramp in the dark, its awesome size, and just the absolute craziness of it: I had to do a photo.
-It took me a couple of return trips to scout out the best vantage point and capture it as a panoramic.
+I live not too far away, and one night I was struck by the the weirdly dystopian sci-fi look of the ramp in the dark, its awesome size, and just the absolute craziness of it: it had to be photographed.
+It took a couple of return trips to scout out the best vantage point and capture it as a multi image panoramic.

-The Mall of America is basically a colossal temple dedicated to two gods: Retail, and The Automobile.
-They’re symbiotic, it’s almost hard to imagine one existing without the other.
-Pilgrims perform a simple ritual; they drive here, park, and buy stuff.
-Approach this massive edifice on foot, and you’re an unwelcome outsider at the ramparts of a great fortress.
+The Mall of America is a colossal temple dedicated to two gods: Retail, and The Automobile.
+They’re symbiotic – it’s hard to imagine one existing without the other.
+An endless stream of pilgrims performs a ritual: drive here, park, and buy stuff.
+But approach this massive edifice on foot, and you’re an unwelcome outsider at the ramparts of a great fortress.
 See that tiny door to the right of the center of the photo – can I really go in there, is it ok?
 It looks scary.

 I stitched the images using the excellent PTGui application, which offers many choices for the projection, and several degrees of freedom to adjust point of view and perspective.
 It’s all a matter of taste.
 I chose a projection that I thought conveyed the massive size and the feeling of standing at street level.

 I don’t know if anyone else finds this photo interesting, but it says something to me – about the enormous resources we devote to consumer goods, and the vast urban spaces dedicated to the automobile.
 I had to do it.